If you’re wanting to power an entire system from one amplifier, then you’re on the right track!

 - 200 watts RMS x 2 bridged at 4 ohms (4-ohm stable in bridged mode) + 500 watts RMS at 2 ohms

-Note: The optional bass level control is a cool way to boost the bass while driving and jamming, so you’ll get the benefit of cranking the bass without having to fiddle with the amp settings.
+An optional bass level control is a cool way to boost the bass while driving and jamming, so you’ll get the benefit of cranking the bass without having to fiddle with the amp settings.
+Top-mounted controls make setup and adjustments easier after installation.

 The wire connection terminals are great and the amp can accept 4 gauge wire.
 The amp measures only 14-11/16″W x 2-3/16″H x 7″D and features a 2 year warranty.